raywu60kg/print-function/README.md

 '◥ ⊙▲⊙▲⊙▲⊙▲⊙▲⊙▲⊙ ◤ '
 ```

-The normal will be the unicode from random nonsense word and with the option  `flush=True`, it will be a tank(嬰靈戰車) help you to log things
+The normal `print` will be the unicode from random nonsense word and with the option  `flush=True`, it will be a tank(嬰靈戰車) help you to log things